videolan/x265/doc/reST/cli.rst

 	Add luma and chroma offsets for HDR/WCG content.
 	Input video should be 10 bit 4:2:0.
 Applicable for HDR content.
 	Default disabled. **Experimental Feature**

+.. option:: --dhdr10-info <filename>

+	Inserts tone mapping information as an SEI message.

+.. option:: --dhdr10-opt, --no-dhdr10-opt

+	Limits the frames for which tone mapping information is inserted as SEI message.
+Inserts SEI only for IDR frames and for frames where tone mapping information has changed.

 .. option:: --min-luma <integer>